becarpenter/book6/2. IPv6 Basic Technology/Address resolution.md

 This mechanism works well on a small scale, and it was designed with full knowledge of the "ARP storms" experienced on large bridged Ethernets running IPv4.
-However, it can cause significant multicast overloads on large bridged WiFi networks.
+However, it can cause significant multicast overloads on large bridged WiFi networks, and is made worse by the need for duplicate address detection (DAD) described in the next section.
 Multicast is badly supported by large WiFi networks, as discussed in [RFC9119](https://www.rfc-editor.org/info/rfc9119) and in Section 4.2.1 of [RFC5757](https://www.rfc-editor.org/info/rfc5757).
 As an absolute minimum, the WiFi infrastructure switches in a large network need to